Jake Needham (novelist): Professional background

 Needham is known as one of the best-selling English-language authors in Asia.
 Until 2012, the print editions of books have been published by Marshall Cavendish Editions in Singapore.
-While Marshall Cavendish distributes his novels in Asia, Europe, Australia, and the United Kingdom, they are not available in North America.
+While Marshall Cavendish distributed his novels in Asia, Europe, Australia, and the United Kingdom, they are not available in North America.
 Needham's publishing contract with Marshall Cavendish ended over a disagreement pertaining to the content of his novel, The Umbrella Man.
 Needham chose to end the contract when his publisher expressed concern that the Singapore government would be offended by the content.
 Following the termination of their publishing relationship, Needham's work has been published digitally and in paperback editions by Half Penny Ltd. Hong Kong.